This is performed after the 2708 -> 2716 eprom conversion on cpu board as per:

 u605 -15 7915 / lm320t-15

 To begin the upgrade, first remove u602/u604 and any other unneeded parts remaining after the 2716 mod. u605 can be replaced with a LM337, basically making this more like a P5rev3.3 power supply.
 The rev2 PSU PCB has available places for two resistors, a trimmer and the capacitor needed for the LM337.
 You just need to cut the trace from pin 1 of the LM337 (and two resistors) to GND.
-You can find the correct component values in the rev3 technical manual, which is located here:
+You can find the correct component values in the rev3 technical manual.

 Of particular relevance from the rev3 manual: